SebastianArriagada/general-notes/interview-questions.md

 ## 22. What Is Your Greatest Professional Achievement?
 Be able to apply a technology that I didn't know in a short time.
 It was a challenge of fast learning and stress management

-## 23. Why Should We Hire You? / What Can You Bring to the Company?

-## 24. What’s Your Dream Job?

-## 25. What Makes You Unique?

 ## Questions
 * how big would the team be?
 * what would be the main objetives of my role?